-Patagonia, is in a league of their own.
+Patagonia is in a league of its own.
 For almost three decades the outdoor apparel and gear company has been a champion of environmental stewardship and social responsibility.
-The are leaders in reporting transparency, responsible marketing, employee engagement, consumer education and helping environmentally oriented start-ups.
+They are leaders in reporting transparency, responsible marketing, employee engagement, consumer education, and helping environmentally oriented start-ups.

 1) Have a corporate purpose to create a material positive impact on society and the environment.

-2) Redefine fiduciary duty to require consideration of the interests of workers, community and the environment.
+2) Redefine fiduciary duty to require consideration of the interests of workers, the community, and the environment.

 The owner of Patagonia is Yvon Chouinard, he recently traveled to Cleveland to receive the Inamori Ethics Prize from Case Western Reserve University’s Inamori International Center for Ethics and Excellence.
 The prize is awarded to people who have demonstrated exemplary ethical leadership, and whose actions and influence have created the potential for improving the condition of humankind.

-Chouinard, is a hero in the sustainability community he is a global leader in corporate social and environmental responsibility.
-Chouinard’s was influenced by America’s naturalists John Muir, Henry David Thoreau and Ralph Waldo Emerson.
+Chouinard is a hero in the sustainability community he is a global leader in corporate social and environmental responsibility.
+Chouinard was influenced by America’s naturalists John Muir, Henry David Thoreau, and Ralph Waldo Emerson.

 The elimination of toxins at Patagonia illustrates the reason why so many sustainable business leaders venerate Chouinard.
 When he found out that formaldehyde in his clothing was giving his employees headaches, he radically altered his supply chain eliminating the toxin altogether.